firebase/genkit/docs/tool-calling.md

 the `generate()` function automatically carries out the tool calling loop described earlier.

+#### Model support

+Tool calling support depends on the model, the model API, and the Genkit plugin.
+Consult the relevant documentation to determine if tool calling is likely to be supported.
+In addition:

+- Genkit will throw an error if you try to provide tools to a model that doesn't support it.
+- If the plugin exports model references, the `info.supports.tools` property will indicate if it supports tool calling.

 #### Defining tools

 Use the `defineTool()` function to write tool definitions: